omnivector-solutions/osd-documentation/installation.rst

                  --overlay ./slurm-core/series/focal.yaml

-Juju will then download the charms from Charmhub, create the applications, configurations and LXD containers described in the respective files, which will in turn define the contents of the model.
+Juju will then download the charms from Charmhub, create the applications, configurations, and LXD containers described in the respective files, which will comprise the model.

 It will take a moment get everything ready.
 You can check the status of your model with juju's status: